AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 ### Are you impacted? {#ios-impact}

 If your current implementation relies on certificate-based requests to connect to APNs, you are impacted.
-Migration to a token-based connection is recommended.
+Transition to a token-based connection is recommended.

 To check if you are impacted, you can filter your **Services and Subscriptions** as per the filter below: